How To Paint Plastic Drawers (so it lasts!)

 - The overspray of the blue frames got on the drawers that were getting painted white, since I couldn’t see this, the blue showed through and I ended up having to do 3 or 4 coats instead of 2.

-- The overspray also got on all parts of the drawers that I wasn’t even painting, so the clean up was enormous.
+- Overspray also got on all parts of the drawers that I wasn’t even painting, so the clean up was enormous.
 Boy, the “What Not To Do” list is long.

 I will explain in this tutorial how to save yourself a lot of time and grief when you spray paint plastic bins.

 If you take your finger nail and try to scrape it, it will scratch.
 But even though I haven’t been super gentle using these, they have held up quite well.